29 December 2019

 5. Lacking enough weapons in your opening arsenal

 Mastery of openings involves experiential knowledge, not just "book" lines.
 This is evident in relatively minor, but important, things like move-order and transposition considerations; these are often ignored or over-simplified in opening resources.
 Better ones will point out practical ways to do things like force your opponent into your chosen variations, or to avoid having to deal with particular variations.
 One common example in the Dutch is starting with 1. d4 e6 as Black if you play the Stonewall, to avoid all of the Anti-Dutch options for White on moves 2 and 3.
-(Of course, the Black player should have the French in his repertoire if White does and chooses to continue with 2. e4.)
+(Of course, the Black player should have the French in their repertoire if White does and chooses to continue with 2. e4.)
 Failure to understand and intelligently apply these practical weapons can result in unneeded time in opening preparation, while over the board you will simply be less effective.

 On a more macro level, openings selection is necessarily part of your overall game and tournament strategy.
 I think it is a legitimate choice to focus on the minimum necessary number of openings for a complete repertoire, rather than having multiple systems as White and multiple defenses to 1. e4 and d4 as Black.
 However, a player ideally wants to be able to go into an opening that will be best for a particular opponent and situation, in order to obtain maximal results.
 The most critical aspect of this is the ability to select lines that are imbalanced and therefore offer more winning chances, or to go for solid but more balanced positions.
 This requirement sometimes can be satisfied by preparing alternate variations within a single opening, but not always, depending on how you match up with your opponent.